everpeace/kube-openmpi/chainermn-example/README.md

-# ChainerMN example on kube-openmpi
+# Custom ChainerMN image example on kube-openmpi
 This example shows how to make ChainerMN docker image extending kube-openmpi base image.
 And how to use it.

 __Please be advised ChainerMN base container image are provided at DockerHub already.
 This is only for sample.__